MultiSafepay/docs/content/integrations/shopware-5.md

 ## Installation and configuration

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Shopware 5 installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the Shopware 5 installation procedure.
 Always make a backup.

 1. Sign in to your Shopware 5 backend.
 2. Go to **Configuration** > **Plugin manager**.